Clyybber/cpsdoc/README.md

 ## What Nim-CPS can do for you, today

-[TODO take a consice exmaple like stash/iterator, show what goes in and what comes out]
+[TODO take a concise example like stash/iterator, show what goes in and what comes out]

 ## The future of Nim-CPS